Halle Institute for Economic Research: Macroeconomics

+The IWH also operates a Research Data Centre (IWH-RDC), which serves as a research infrastructure providing research data for empirical economic research.
+Its data portfolio includes firm-level and establishment data, historical microdata, and additional datasets generated through the institute's research activities.

 Report on the German economy

 IWH is one of the leading economic research institutes in Germany that, twice a year (in spring and autumn), submit a joint report on the state of the German economy, the so-called Gemeinschaftsdiagnose (Joint Economic Forecast).
 IWH participated for the first time in spring 1993.